 The rabbit grimace scale was prompted by the Swedish government, which wanted to assess how painful ear tattooing was.
 The procedure is commonly used to identify animals in agriculture and breeding shows.

 As expected, the rabbit scale has a significant overlap with the existing mouse and rat scales.
-Scores for rabbits tattooed without anesthetic averaged 4 after the procedure, whereas before treatment, after sham treatment, and after treatment with local anesthetic, the scores averages less than 2.
+Scores for rabbits tattooed without anesthetic averaged 4 after the procedure, whereas before treatment, after sham treatment, and after treatment with a local anesthetic, the scores averages less than 2.
 A difference of at least 2 is a significant result in this study.

 The team is now working on scales for rhesus macaques, as well as collaborating on scales for lambs, horses, and pigs.